topo-gps/ios-manual/en/waypoints/waypoint_edit.rst

    *The photo screen with a photo of Stonehenge.*

 You can zoom in on the displayed photo by making a zoom gesture with two fingers.
 Sharing the photo is possible by pressing the 'Export' icon on the top right.
 If you press 'Edit' on the top right you can modify the photos of the waypoint.
-If the waypoints has multiple photo's, you can browse through the available photos by sliding the current photo to the left or to the right.
+If the waypoint has multiple photo's, you can browse through the available photos by sliding the current photo to the left or to the right.

 .. _ss-waypoint-edit-coordinates: